magnusnosnes/LineageHomology/README.md

 ## Installation

-You can install the latest version of LineageHomology this repository using
+You can install the latest version of LineageHomology from this repository using

 ``` r
 library(devtools)